codesport/php-rest-api/README.md

 This script is an REST API that computes the mean, mode, median, and range of any set of numbers.

 You may test the public-facing web interface [here](https://phonegrid.net/numbers).
-You may also access the API endpoint from your terminal or app via `curl -d '{"numbers":[ 5, 6, 8, 7, 5 ]}' https://phonegrid.net/numbers/mmmr`.
+You may also access the API endpoint from your terminal or app via:

+* Raw Output: `curl -d '{"numbers":[ 5, 6, 8, 7, 5 ]}' https://phonegrid.net/numbers/mmmr`
+* Beautified JSON Output: `curl -d '{"numbers":[ 5, 6, 8, 7, 5 ]}' https://phonegrid.net/numbers/mmmr | python -m json.tool`

 This repo regulary updated and is available on [Github](https://github.com/codesport/php-rest-api) as well as [Bitbucket](https://bitbucket.org/codesport/php-rest-api/).